sharadcodes/dev-notes-theme/README.md

 # dev-notes-theme
-A Dark notes taking theme for Hoomans :)
+A note taking theme for Hoomans :)